aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - User-defined bridge provide automatic DNS resolution between containers.
 - Containers can be attached and detached from user-defined networks on the fly.
 - Each user-defined network creates a configurable bridge.
-- Linked containeron the default bridge network share environment variables.
+- Linked container on the default bridge network share environment variables.

 ### Host Network